josurene/AndroidForm/README.md

 this will set the error on the editText

-you can set or get the text ( next version is going to include a field that auto saves the value in the model) formValidator.getText("email") formValidator.setText("email")
+you can set or get the text ( NO LONGER NEEDED, you can use the autosave fields ) formValidator.getText("email") formValidator.setText("email")